vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

     model.to_json("exported_xgb_model.json");

-Unlike Python XGBoost, Vertica does not store some information like 'sum_hessian' or 'loss_changes,' and the exported model from ``to_json()`` replaces this information with a list of zeroes These information are replaced by a list filled with zeros.
+Unlike Python XGBoost, Vertica does not store some information like 'sum_hessian' or 'loss_changes,' and the exported model from :py:func:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier.to_json` replaces this information with a list of zeroes.
+These information are replaced by a list filled with zeros.

 Make Predictions with an Exported Model
 ----------------------------------------

 This exported model can be used with the Python XGBoost API right away, and exported models make identical predictions in Vertica and Python:

 .. ipython:: python